Saltfish fritters on a plate

 Step 1 - Scrape any excess salt off the saltfish and rinse in warm water.

 Step 3 - Drain the saltfish and rinse again.
-Flake the fish into small pieces.
+Flake the fish into pieces.

 Step 4 - Put the self-raising flour in a large bowl, then add the spring onions, fresh thyme and scotch bonnet chilli.
 Then add in the flaked saltfish.
 Pour in about 200ml of cold water and stir together until the batter pours off your spoon easily.
 You don’t want the batter to be too runny, but if necessary add in up to 50ml more water.